-A lot of manufactured beverages contain hidden sugars.
+A lot of manufactured beverages contain hidden sugars in soft drinks.
 Many of us go on diets, eat healthy and afterwards reward ourselves with a soft drink or two.
 We wonder why we do not seem to lose weight or not as much weight as we should.
 Sounds familiar?
 The reason you do not lose weight is thanks to the sugar loaded soft drinks.
 Soft drinks are empty calories and lead to weight gain.
-So, it pays off to know how much sugars are in soft drinks so you can make a conscious choice when you grab the next “coke”.
+So, it pays off to know how much sugar is in soft drinks so you can make a conscious choice when you grab the next “coke”.

-How do I know how much sugar are inside soft drinks?
+Know how much sugar is inside soft drinks?

 The best way to find out how much sugar are in the soft drinks is to check the nutrition label on the back of the bottle or can.
 The “sugar” content is usually located right under the carbohydrate section of the label.
 Carbohydrates are a form of sugar and therefore you find the pure sugar content right under the carbohydrates.

 IMPORTANT: You need to be aware of the amount indicated per SERVING!
 Most labels calculate the sugar, fat and carbohydrate content based on 100g or 100ml per serving.
 However, most products you consume are more than 100g or 100ml.
 For example, one can of Coke is 330ml but the servings they show on the nutrition label are based on 100ml.
 This means if you drink the entire can of Coke you drink the sugar content per 100ml X3.3.
 More on reading nutrition labels here.